Lead(IV) chloride: Reaction with water

 Unlike carbon tetrachloride, another group IV (IUPAC: group 14) chloride, lead tetrachloride reacts with water.
 This is because the central atom is bigger (Pb is bigger than C) so there is less cluttering and water can easily access it.
 Also, because of the presence of empty d orbitals on the Pb atom, oxygen can bind to it before a Pb–Cl bond has to break, thus requiring less energy.
-The overall reaction is thus as follow:
+The overall reaction is thus as follows: